Terriao/OpenPCQA/README.md

 - **Source domain:** natural images with abundant MOS labels (e.g. TID2013)
 - **Target domain:** projected views of point clouds (no labels needed)
 - **Adversarial domain adaptation** aligns feature distributions between the two domains
-- A quality regressor trained on the source domain is then directly applicable to point clouds
+- A quality regressor trained on the source domain is then applicable to point clouds

 #### ✅ Why it matters